Growth hacking is THE buzzword for startups. Forget “pivoting” and “iterating.” It’s all about growth hacking.

 We also wanted people to embed their data from Crazy Egg – not a good idea.

 What company wants to show their traffic, clicks, revenue numbers and conversions?

-When you decide on whether you want to make your product embeddable or not, be sure customers have a reason to embed, it’s easy to do and you entice them to dig deeper into your embed.
+When you decide on whether you want to make your product embeddable or not, be sure that customers have a reason to embed, that it’s easy to do and that you entice them to dig deeper into your embed.

-Did you know that if people can sign up to your service using one of their already existing accounts on Facebook, Twitter or Google, that can increase sign ups up to 50%?
+Did you know that if people can sign up to your service, using one of their already existing accounts on Facebook, Twitter or Google, that this can increase sign-ups up to 50%?

 Integrating your service to work seamlessly with another can give you very easy access to millions of potential customers.